 As the retailer, you get to oversee the process, safe in the knowledge that all taxes are paid.
 The centralised system means that VAT rules are consistent across all 27 EU member states, reducing confusion and mistakes.
 It also creates a fair and competitive environment for businesses operating within the EU market — no more uphill struggles on this level playing field!

 - Reduced paperwork and administrative costs

 - A level playing field for EU and non-EU businesses

 If you’re a seller conducting business in the European Union, IOSS can simplify your shipping, saving you time and money.

 Hurricane’s software solutions make registering for the IOSS easier.
 Our Kona API seamlessly integrates with your website to display reliable real-time calculations of applicable duties and taxes at checkout.
-Kona leaves nothing to chance, covering all aspects of eCommerce shipping and AED, including screening, product classification, prohibited/restricted items and duty & tax.
+Kona leaves nothing to chance, covering all aspects of eCommerce shipping and AED, including denied party screening, product classification, prohibited/restricted items and duty & tax calculations.

 Some of the biggest names in cross-border eCommerce trust our software to help them pay the correct import VAT and taxes.
 If you’d like to join them or learn how we can help you with IOSS registration and implementation, please contact us.

 Our friendly team is here to help you find the best solution for your business.